MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

  For more information about asynchronous operations, see the article [Internet First Steps: WinInet](../../mfc/wininet-basics.md).

 ##  <a name="getcookie"></a>  CInternetSession::GetCookie
- This member function implements the behavior of the Win32 function [InternetGetCookie](http://msdn.microsoft.com/library/windows/desktop/aa384710), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function implements the behavior of the Win32 function [InternetGetCookie](http://msdn.microsoft.com/library/windows/desktop/aa384710), as described in the Windows SDK.

 ```
 static BOOL GetCookie(